matrix-org/matrix.org/content/about/index.md

 ## Governance

-The evolution of Matrix is managed through an open governance process, looked after by The Matrix.org Foundation - ‡ non-profit UK Community Interest Company, incorporated to act as the neutral guardian of the standard on behalf of the whole Matrix community.
+The evolution of Matrix is managed through an open governance process, looked after by The Matrix.org Foundation - a non-profit UK Community Interest Company, incorporated to act as the neutral guardian of the standard on behalf of the whole Matrix community.

 The Foundation defines the manifesto, mission and values of the project, the open governance process that determines how the specification develops, and